 In countries where the Apostille does not apply, the current legalization procedures will continue to be applied, i.e., presenting the original valid document issued by the corresponding body, without alterations or tearing and with the intervention of the Uruguayan Consul or Foreign Ministry official in the country of origin of the document.
 With the legalization carried out by the corresponding Uruguayan Consulate, the interested party must go to the Ministry of Foreign Affairs to continue with the legalization process.

 Once in Uruguay, with all the certified documents, the student must go directly to the chosen university with the originals and a letter to the Dean/Director requesting the revalidation of the degree.

 If the documents are not issued in Spanish, it will be necessary to have them translated by a certified translator in Uruguay.

-In the case of UTEC, the other public university, there is a “knowledge accreditation” mechanism, which is oriented to recognize the knowledge and skills that people may have developed during their lives, through different ways, outside the formal education and which are possible to associate with prerequisites of UTEC’s careers.
-This procedure is not aimed at granting a degree to those who are evaluated on their knowledge, but rather it is oriented to enable access to continue studies at a certain academic level.
+In the case of UTEC, the other public university, there is a “knowledge accreditation” mechanism, which is aimed at recognizing the knowledge and skills that people may have developed during their lives, in different ways, outside of formal education and which can be associated with prerequisites for UTEC’s degree programs.
+This procedure is not meant to grant a degree to those whose knowledge has been evaluated, but rather to enable access to continue studies at a certain academic level.

 REVALIDATION OF UNIVERSITY DEGREES

-The procedure is performed through the following link and has an initial cost of 25UI (twenty-five indexed units) fixed by the Ministry of Education and Culture in indexed units according to Law N°19996-2021/197, which is updated once a year.
-Access the instructions to complete the online procedure here.
+The procedure is carried out through this link and has an initial cost of 25 UI (twenty-five indexed units) as established by the Ministry of Education and Culture in indexed units, according to Law No. 19996-2021/197, which is updated once a year.
+Access the Instructions to complete the online procedure here.

 For inquiries: email@example.com